element0/cburnfs_py/README.md

 # Cloudburner FS

-Cloudburner FS (CburnFS) is a multi-layer, overlay file-system, whereeach layer originates from anywhere on the network or localhost.
+Cloudburner FS (CburnFS) is a multi-layer, overlay file-system, whereeach layer originates from anywhere on the network.

-Each layer can be written to.
-CburnFS tracks which files belong to which layer, syncs files which are shared between layers, and keeps other files separate.
+CburnFS tracks which files belong to which layer, syncs shared files between layers, and keeps other files separate.

-The layers are defined from `cburnfs` entries in an `fstab` file.
+Layers are defined from `cburnfs` entries in an `fstab` file in a boot filesystem.

-## Usage Example
+## Usage

-	from cburnfs import CBurnFS
+The easiest way to try it out:

+    1) create a directory holding different mounted file systems.

+    ../mounts/
+        boot/
+        fs2/
+        fs3/

+    2) create a fstab file in the boot filesystem under '@/etc'.

+    mounts/boot/@/etc/fstab

+    ...

+    file://boot.localhost   /   user,shortid=boot   0   0
+    file://fs2.localhost    /   user,shortid=fs2    0   0
+    file://fs3.localhost    /   user,shortid=fs3    0   0

+    3) create a library directory, such as 'lib' or whatever, and install cburnfs into it.

+    mkdir $LIB_LOCATION
+    ./$CBURN_GIT_ROOT/bin/install_at.sh $LIB_LOCATION

+    4) in python

+    import sys; sys.path.append(LIB_LOCATION_HERE)
-	from cburnfs import demo_blackstrap_config
+    from cburnfs.cburnfs_tools import cburnfs_from_dir
-	cbfs = CBurnFS("file://fs.localhost")
+    cbfs = cburnfs_from_dir('mounts','localhost','boot')

-	cbfs.listdir("/")
+    cbfs.listdir('/')

+    =) you should see a listing of the filesystems combined.

 ## About BlackstrapFS

-When deveoping on the iPhone version of Jupyter notebooks (Carnets), 'file://' style URL's are relative to the sandboxed instance of the app, and change over successive app sessions.
-So BlackstrapFS maps a file system path to a file:// style URL and proxies the file service.
+When developing on iPhone using Jupyter notebooks (Carnets), 'file://' style URL's are relative to the sandboxed instance of the app, and change over repeated app sessions.
+BlackstrapFS maps a file system path to a file:// style URL and proxies the file service.

+    file://boot.localhost

 Url's must be mapped in advance to BlackstrapFS `shares` before initializing the CBurnFS file-system object.

-	see demo_blackstrap_config.py
+	see `demo_blackstrap_config.py`

-Once proxied, CburnFS can be initialized, and any file:// URL's used in the `fstab` file will be derived from the BlackstrapFS share names.
+Once proxied, CburnFS can be initialized, and `file://` URL's used in the `fstab` file will map to BlackstrapFS share names.